VTS

 What does this mean for shipping?

-The changes to the VTS sectors will affect communication channels and procedures for shipping in the CNB area.
-The current VTS Sector Amsterdam will be split into two new sectors: Westhaven (VHF 4) and Sector Stad (VHF 5).
-Detailed information about the exact changes in sector layout, the corresponding VHF channels, and sector names can be found in this CNB decision.
+The changes to the VTS sectors affect communication channels and procedures for shipping in the CNB area.
+The current VTS Sector Amsterdam will be divided into two new sectors: Westhaven (VHF 4) and Sector Stad (VHF 5).
+The new sector layout, from west to east, is as follows:

 Stay informed